William Wade (English politician): Early life and education

-Wade was the eldest son of Armagil Wade, the traveller, who sailed with a party of adventurers for North America in 1536, later, one of the clerks of the privy council in London and a member of parliament, and his first wife, Lady Alice Patten.
+William Wade was the eldest son of Armagil Wade, the traveller, who sailed with a party of adventurers for North America in 1536, later, one of the clerks of the privy council in London and a member of parliament, and his first wife, Lady Alice Patten.

 Both his parents died in 1568, and Wade succeeded to the family property, his father's sons by his first wife having predeceased him.
 In 1571 he was admitted a student of Gray's Inn, and a few years later, doubtless with a view to entering the service of the government, he began travelling on the continent.

 Career

 In July 1576 Wade was living in Paris and frequently supplied political information to William Cecil, 1st Baron Burghley, whose "servant" he is described as being.
 He claimed "familiar acquaintance" with the celebrated French publicist Jean Bodin, from whom he seems to have derived some of the news he forwarded to Burghley.
 In the autumn of 1576 Amias Paulet took Wade to Blois.
 During the winter of 1578–79 he was in Italy, from where he forwarded to Burghley reports on its political condition.
 From Venice in April 1579 he sent Burghley fifty of the rarest kinds of seeds in Italy.
 In May he was in Florence, and in February 1579/80 he was living in Strasbourg.
 In the following April he was employed on a delicate mission in Paris by Sir Henry Cobham.

 Among appointments in London, Wade undertook a number of ambassadorial missions, in 1580 to Portugal; then in 1581 he became secretary to Sir Francis Walsingham and in 1583 he was appointed as one of the clerks of the Privy Council.
 In April of that year he was sent to Vienna to discuss the differences between the Hanseatic League and English merchants abroad, and in July he accompanied Lord Willoughby on his embassy to Denmark to invest the king with the insignia of the Garter, and to negotiate an agreement on mercantile affairs.

 In January 1583–4 he was sent to Madrid to explain the expulsion from England of the Spanish ambassador, Mendoza.
 He arrived in March, but Phillip II refused all his requests for an interview and ordered him out of Spain, with an intimation that he was fortunate to escape to liberty.
 He was back in England on 12 April, and with his return diplomatic relations between England and Spain ceased.
-In the same month Wade was sent to Mary Stuart, Queen of Scots, to induce her to come to terms with Elizabeth, and his account of the interview is printed by Froude.
-In February 1584-5 he was appointed to accompany Nau to the court of King James VI of Scotland, but his appointment was cancelled at the last minute.
+In the same month Wade was sent to Mary Stuart, Queen of Scots, to induce her to come to terms with Elizabeth.
+Wade witnessed a discussion with a French envoy about her dowry income, and Mary took the opportunity to complain about her treatment in England and her declining health.
+In February 1585, he was appointed to accompany Claude Nau to the court of King James VI of Scotland, but his appointment was cancelled at the last minute.